auth0/docs/articles/api-auth/tutorials/adoption/index.md

 All Auth0 documentation, SDKs, libraries and samples will eventually apply only to the OIDC-conformant pipeline.
-Because of this, we strongly recommend migrating even if you do not need to leverage any new features or functionality in the near future.
+Because of this, we strongly recommend adoption even if you do not need to leverage any new features or functionality in the near future.

 ## My application works just fine, why should I update?